 Every three weeks Campus Messenger will send out a student's progress.
 They are not final grades and do not appear on the permanent record.
-They indicate current performance and what can be expected if the student continues at the same level of performance.
+They indicate current performance in the course and are not intended as predictors of future performance.